 The BSI curriculum gives students the skills and experiences that are in high demand with employers.
 Students work closely with our Career Development Office (CDO)’s comprehensive one-on-one services to identify career development goals and put a strategic plan in place to achieve them.
 BSI graduates work with leading companies in the information field and receive strong preparation for their careers through outstanding internships.
-With 97% of graduates finding jobs within an average three-four months with an average starting salary of $75,000, we have some strong career outcomes to share:
+With 97% of graduates employed in their field of choice with an average starting salary of $77,000, we have some strong career outcomes to share:

 Below are examples of careers BSI graduates successfully pursue each year; they show what the field of information is all about for undergraduates.
 The job descriptions highlighted below are frequent outcomes in the BSI program, but many others are possible and can be explored with our Career Development Office.

 Every business collects data, whether it's sales figures, market research, logistics or transportation costs.
 A data analyst's job is to take that data and use it to help companies make better business decisions.
 As a data analyst, you will develop analysis and reporting capabilities, importing, transforming and modeling data so that they can be understood by a variety of audiences.

 UX researchers provide a deep understanding and insight into user behavior, needs and motivations through conducting user and task analyses.
 As a researcher, you will offer feedback in all phases of the design process, from project conception to development, identifying opportunities to improve user experience.